databrickslabs/ucx/docs/content/docs/dev/docs.md

 Please note that paths should be relative to the `docs/content` directory.

 {{< callout type="info" >}}
-Please make sure to use relative paths when linking to other pages in the documentation.
+Please make sure to use correct paths when linking to other pages in the documentation.
 This way, the links will work correctly when the documentation is deployed.
 {{< /callout >}}

 To reference the index for a folder (e.g. `_index.md` file), use the following syntax: